cppkhartna/QMonteCarlo/README.md

 This program calculates electron states using Quantum Diffusion Monte-Carlo.

-To access the gui run `python2 QGraph.py` (modify if necessary).
+To access the GUI run `python2 QGraph.py` (modify if necessary).
+Compile `make qlib` in order for GUI to work //temporarily broken

-Compile `make qlib` in order for gui to work or `make QDMC` for sample program.
+Run `make QDMC` to compile the single-threaded program or `make PDMC` for the parallel one.
+NOTE: C++11